fabioc-aloha/Spotify/Alex-Finch.md

 I realized I wasn't just building tools - I was creating educational resources that enabled others to excel in their own domains.
 My GitHub repositories became learning resources.
 My documentation style became a template for making complex technology accessible.

-The breakthrough moment came when a major music therapy clinic started using my platform for patient sessions.
+The key moment came when a major music therapy clinic started using my platform for patient sessions.
 They reported that the precise timing control and category-based organization helped them deliver more effective treatments.
 I wasn't just creating entertainment - I was contributing to healing.

 ### The Philosophy That Changed Everything